 Koen

-Koen has cycled through 35 countries and is currently at the time of writing this, on a grand tour.
+Koen has cycled through 35 countries and is keeps on touring from his homebase now.
 I asked Koen about fear.
-Because leaving a job and a house behind is not without expiercing fears.
+Because leaving a job and a house behind is not without expiring fears.
 I arranged to meet Koen in Argentina.

 Jeffrey